CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapabilityAllOf.md

 HasMaxSlots returns a boolean if a field has been set.

-### GetMaxVsansSupported
+### GetNetworkLimits

-`func (o *CapabilitySwitchCapabilityAllOf) GetMaxVsansSupported() int64`
+`func (o *CapabilitySwitchCapabilityAllOf) GetNetworkLimits() CapabilitySwitchNetworkLimits`

-GetMaxVsansSupported returns the MaxVsansSupported field if non-nil, zero value otherwise.
+GetNetworkLimits returns the NetworkLimits field if non-nil, zero value otherwise.

-### GetMaxVsansSupportedOk
+### GetNetworkLimitsOk

-`func (o *CapabilitySwitchCapabilityAllOf) GetMaxVsansSupportedOk() (*int64, bool)`
+`func (o *CapabilitySwitchCapabilityAllOf) GetNetworkLimitsOk() (*CapabilitySwitchNetworkLimits, bool)`

-GetMaxVsansSupportedOk returns a tuple with the MaxVsansSupported field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkLimitsOk returns a tuple with the NetworkLimits field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMaxVsansSupported
+### SetNetworkLimits

-`func (o *CapabilitySwitchCapabilityAllOf) SetMaxVsansSupported(v int64)`
+`func (o *CapabilitySwitchCapabilityAllOf) SetNetworkLimits(v CapabilitySwitchNetworkLimits)`

-SetMaxVsansSupported sets MaxVsansSupported field to given value.
+SetNetworkLimits sets NetworkLimits field to given value.

-### HasMaxVsansSupported
+### HasNetworkLimits

-`func (o *CapabilitySwitchCapabilityAllOf) HasMaxVsansSupported() bool`
+`func (o *CapabilitySwitchCapabilityAllOf) HasNetworkLimits() bool`

-HasMaxVsansSupported returns a boolean if a field has been set.
+HasNetworkLimits returns a boolean if a field has been set.

-### GetMinActiveFans

-`func (o *CapabilitySwitchCapabilityAllOf) GetMinActiveFans() int64`

-GetMinActiveFans returns the MinActiveFans field if non-nil, zero value otherwise.

-### GetMinActiveFansOk
+### SetNetworkLimitsNil

-`func (o *CapabilitySwitchCapabilityAllOf) GetMinActiveFansOk() (*int64, bool)`
+`func (o *CapabilitySwitchCapabilityAllOf) SetNetworkLimitsNil(b bool)`

-GetMinActiveFansOk returns a tuple with the MinActiveFans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMinActiveFans

-`func (o *CapabilitySwitchCapabilityAllOf) SetMinActiveFans(v int64)`

-SetMinActiveFans sets MinActiveFans field to given value.
+ SetNetworkLimitsNil sets the value for NetworkLimits to be an explicit nil

-### HasMinActiveFans
+### UnsetNetworkLimits

-`func (o *CapabilitySwitchCapabilityAllOf) HasMinActiveFans() bool`
+`func (o *CapabilitySwitchCapabilityAllOf) UnsetNetworkLimits()`

-HasMinActiveFans returns a boolean if a field has been set.
+UnsetNetworkLimits ensures that no value is present for NetworkLimits, not even an explicit nil
 ### GetPortsSupporting100gSpeed

 `func (o *CapabilitySwitchCapabilityAllOf) GetPortsSupporting100gSpeed() []CapabilityPortRange`